google/fonts/cc-by-sa/knowledge/modules/using_type_in_ar_and_vr/lessons/introducing_ar_vr/content.md

 ### Heads-up display (HUD) region

 This region is reserved for user interface (UI) elements that are anchored to the head and stay in their view no matter where someone’s looking (as shown by the first image).
 It can be used for showing essential information, such as time, or notifications, similar to the status bar in smartphones.
 However, this space should be used sparingly for important elements.
-It’s recommended not to place objects too close to the subject as it results in the accommodation-vergence conflict, which causes visual fatigue.
+It’s recommended not to place objects too close to the subject as it results in the [vergence-accommodation conflict](https://xinreality.com/wiki/Vergence-Accommodation_Conflict), which causes visual fatigue.

 <figure>